 Top of the Toon

-Stirling’s Old Town, or the Top of the Toon as it is affectionately known to the locals is 20160615_163341editwhere most of Stirling’s architectural gems are to be found.
+Stirling’s Old Town, or the Top of the Toon as it is affectionately known to the locals is where most of Stirling’s architectural gems are to be found.
 A hotch potch of 15th and 16th century buildings, this place is a bit of a photographer’s paradise.
 It is often devoid of many people and can feel a bit like stepping back in time.
 Mar’s Wark is one of my favourite buildings in the area, although only the facade remains, the rest having crumbled over time.

 The Church of the Holy Rude (‘rude’ meaning cross in Scots) sits not far from the castle.
 It is the only surviving church in the United Kingdom besides Westminster Abbey to have held a coronation, having been the site of James VI of Scotland and I of England’s coronation.
 The ‘kirkyard’ or graveyard surrounding the church is well worth exploring, with a selection of intricate graves and other masonry.
 One of the most notable bits of stonework is the Star Pyramid, monument to Martyrs from the Reformation and said to contain the body of a local eccentric.
 You can explore the city walls by following the Back Walk to Gowan Hill where you will find the Beheading Stone (three guesses what happened here).
 Besides that there is also the Stirling Ghost Walk which runs every Friday and Saturday.